regcs/AliceLG/README.md

 ### Add-on Controls

 After the installation you find a _Looking Glass_ tab in each Blender viewport.
-Depending your current selections, the tab shows up to four control panels & subpanels:
+Depending on your current selections, the tab shows up to four control panels & subpanels:

 - **Looking Glass.** Contains the Looking Glass display selection, a view resolution selection, and a button to turn on/off the Lightfield Window.
 Furthermore, it has two subpanels: